Nelson-Gon/linit/README.md

 9. Installs the `plank` dock.
 10. Installs `pandoc`, `texlive`,`mupdf`,`evince`, `gimp`
 11. Installs `Firefox`, `wine`
+12. Installs `openssh`, `openssl`
+13. You can uncomment some lines to edit such files as the `grub` file, `sudoers` list and/or `.bashrc`.

 **How to use the installer**
 ```
+# You can choose a different directoy(Downloads for instance)
 cd ~/Desktop
+# if you do not have git installed, first run the next line
+# or download the raw installer.sh script with wget/curl/ your favorite tool
+#sudo apt install --y git
+# clone the repo or do as earlier stated(download raw file)
 git clone https://github.com/Nelson-Gon/linit.git
 cd linit
 bash installer.sh